ShinyPhoenix000/Synapsolve/README.md

-Here is your cleaned and professional README.md without emojis and with all sensitive content removed.
-It’s now safe to push to GitHub:

-⸻

 # SynapSolve – AI Helpdesk Automation Suite

 A modern, full-featured helpdesk automation platform built using React, Firebase, Neo4j, and OpenAI.
 SynapSolve streamlines customer support through intelligent ticket assignment, automatic summarization, and a responsive, role-based user experience.